janestreet/bonsai/docs/guide/03-state.md

-Sadly, many of the tools that functional programmers use for dealing with state almost exclusively involve moving that state out of their programs into a database, or by pulling mutable state out into a small part of the program.
+Sadly, many of the tools that functional programmers use for dealing with state almost exclusively involve moving that state out of their programs into a database, or pulling mutable state out into a small "hazmat" part of the program.
 These strategies can keep the majority of programs relatively pure and easy to test, but sadly, they don't scale well to UI components for a few reasons: